MicrosoftDocs/fabric-docs/docs/data-warehouse/sql-granular-permissions.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-When the out-of-the box permissions provided by assignment to workspace roles or granted through artifact permissions are insufficient, standard SQL constructs are available for more granular control.
+When the out-of-the box permissions provided by assignment to workspace roles or granted through item permissions are insufficient, standard SQL constructs are available for more granular control.

-- Object-level-security can be managed using GRANT, REVOKE & DENY syntax.
+- Object-level-security can be managed using GRANT, REVOKE, and DENY syntax.
+    - For more information, refer to T-SQL syntax for [GRANT](/sql/t-sql/statements/grant-transact-sql?view=fabric&preserve-view=true), [REVOKE](/sql/t-sql/statements/revoke-transact-sql?view=fabric&preserve-view=true), and [DENY](/sql/t-sql/statements/deny-transact-sql?view=fabric&preserve-view=true).
 - Users can be assigned to SQL roles, both custom and built-in database roles.

-**-- Note: Need to add links to the existing SQL public documentation for GRANT/REVOKE/DENY and roles**

 ### Notes:
-- In order for a user to connect to the database, the user must be assigned to a Workspace role or assigned the Artifact READ permission.
+- In order for a user to connect to the database, the user must be assigned to a Workspace role or assigned the item READ permission.
 Without Read permission at a minimum, the connection will fail.
-- If you'd like to setup a users granular permissions, prior to allowing them to connect to the warehouse, permissions can be setup within SQL first and then they can be given access by assigning them to a Workspace role or granting artifact permissions.
+- If you'd like to setup a users granular permissions, prior to allowing them to connect to the warehouse, permissions can be setup within SQL first and then they can be given access by assigning them to a Workspace role or granting item permissions.

 ### Limitations:
 - CREATE USER cannot be explicitly executed currently.
-When GRANT or DENY is executed, the user will be created automatically
+When GRANT or DENY is executed, the user will be created automatically.
-- Row-level security is currently not supported
+- Row-level security is currently not supported.
-- Dynamic data masking is currently not supported
+- Dynamic data masking is currently not supported.

 ## View my permissions